Genesis Toning — Vascular and pigment laser · Candela GentleMax Pro

 Wavelengths

-1064 nm long-pulse Nd:YAG and 755 nm long-pulse Alexandrite (dual platform)
+1064 nm long-pulse Nd:YAG + 755 nm long-pulse Alexandrite

 Pulse durations

-millisecond range, long-pulse regime (not Q-switched nanosecond, not picosecond)
+millisecond range (not Q-switched, not picosecond)

-contact cooling for in-motion Genesis Toning passes
+Sapphire tip contact cooling for in-motion Genesis passes

-mandatory intraocular Cox II or David-Baker shields for periorbital work
+Intraocular shields mandatory for periorbital work

 04